-Orchestly supports a variety of businesses.
+Qntrl supports a variety of businesses.
 That said, every organization has a unique requirement.
 To enable users develop custom solutions for their business, we support user extensions.
 Developers can build their extensions and host them on Zoho Marketplace.

-Orchestly uses ZET(Zoho Extension Toolkit) framework to build extensions that let you add new features and integrations to the product.
+Qntrl uses ZET(Zoho Extension Toolkit) framework to build extensions that let you add new features and integrations to the product.

 ZET framework allows your extension to interact with the product using supported JS SDK APIs.
 To facilitate this interaction, you can import the framework's JS file using the following command,